stechstudio/filament-impersonate/README.md

 First open the resource where you want the impersonate action to appear.
 This is generally going to be your `UserResource` class.

 Go down to the `table` method.
-After defining the table columns, you want to `prependActions` and provide `Impersonate` as a new action for the table.
+After defining the table columns, you want to add `Impersonate` as a new action for the table via `actions` method.
 Your class should look like this:

 ```php
 namespace App\Filament\Resources;